ThoughtWorksInc/go-nuget-poller-plugin/README.md

 ---------------------
 ![Add a NuGet repository][1]

 NuGet Server URL must be a valid http or https URL.
 For example, to add nuget.org as a repository, specify the URL as http://nuget.org/api/v2.
-The plugin will try to access <URL>$metadata to report successful connection.
+The plugin will try to access URL$metadata to report successful connection.
 Basic authentication (user:password@host/path) is supported.

 Package definition
 ------------------